RobotMa/CarND-Behavioral-Cloning/writeup_template.md

 Etc ....

 After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+I then preprocessed this data by adjusting the steering measurements for the side cameras' images, normalizing the images to fit the value of each pixel into the range of [-1, 1], and cropping the upper and lower parts of images by 70 and 25 rows of pixels respectively.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.